SPOT the signs

 MAP the route

-Consistent monitoring is key to a proactive treatment plan
+Consistent monitoring is key to a proactive treatment plan8,13

-All PBC patients need frequent assessment of their treatment response and disease progression.5,7
+All patients need frequent assessment of their biochemical response, disease progression, and symptom impact.8,13

-Biochemical response to treatment is the key prognostic measure used to assess the risk and speed of disease progression.8-11
+Biochemical response to treatment is the key prognostic measure used to assess the risk and speed of disease progression.11,14-16

 In order to support your patients along their treatment journey, consider the following: